Many companies rely on platforms like Zapier to automate workflows and connect various applications.

 Pros:

-It's worth noting that Make.com (formerly Integromat) faces similar challenges.
-However, they do offer an enterprise-level solution with an on-premises adapter, allowing you to run code inside your firewall to receive and process data.
+It's worth noting that Make (formerly Integromat) faces similar challenges.
+However, Make does offer an enterprise-level solution with an on-premises adapter, allowing you to run code inside your firewall to receive and process data.
 Keep in mind that this option comes with a significant price tag, starting at $100,000 per year.

 Conclusion